When using the Unity C# Job System, make sure you adhere to the following:

 [ReadOnly] attribute when appropriate to improve performance.

-JobHandle.Complete to track down where you have data dependencies that are forcing the main thread to wait.
+JobHandle.Complete to track down where you have data dependencies that are forcing the control thread to wait.

 Jobs have a Run function that you can use in place of

-Schedule to immediately execute the job on the main thread.
+Schedule to immediately execute the job on the control thread.
 You can use this for debugging purposes.

 Allocating managed memory in jobs is incredibly slow, and the job is not able to make use of the Unity Burst compiler to improve performance.
 Burst is a new LLVM based backend compiler technology that makes things easier for you.
 It takes C# jobs and produces highly-optimized machine code taking advantage of the particular capabilities of your platform.